astropy/pyvo/docs/mivot/viewer.rst

 If this is not the case, an error is raised.

 .. important::

    In the current implementation, the only functioning gateway connects ``Mango::EpochPosition`` objects with the ``SkyCoord`` class.
-In future, we will implement the same mechanism for any property modelled by Mango, as well as potentially for other IVOA models.
+   The ultimate objective is to generalize this mechanism to any property modeled by Mango, and eventually to other IVOA models, thereby realizing the full potential of a comprehensive and interoperable mapping framework.

 Class Generation in a Nutshell
 ------------------------------